ping-Toven/SF-SirenBot/README.md

 # SF-SirenBot
 ServerForge's OSS SirenBot.
 Monitor dangerous changes in your communities and be alerted as soon as they happen.

+# How to Setup
+Open `config.env` and add channel IDs for your logging channels:
+* Need logging channel names

+# To Do List
 ## Incomplete:
 ### Events
 * Users in watched roles kicked/banned